-What Do Parrots Do When They are Happy?
+What Do Parrots Do When They Are Happy?

 Parrots that speak in sentences don’t understand the meaning of what they say.
-Often, they repeat something they heard and find it pleasurable to repeat.
+Often, they repeat something they’ve heard and find it pleasurable to repeat.

 Singing and Whistling

 Singing and whistling are among parrots’ main signs of an upbeat mood.
-When a parrot is perched in a cage and singing and dancing to the radio, this signifies that it feels great.
+When a parrot is perched in a cage and singing and dancing to the radio, this signifies it feels great.

-Your parrot may not purr long, but the sound will be unmistakable.
+A parrot may not purr long, but the sound will be unmistakable.
 You’ll likely find that purring accompanies other sounds and body language.

 Flapping Wings on the Spot

-Just ensure your parrot isn’t flapping its wings in frustration because it can’t fly free and stretch its wings to their full extent.
+If a parrot is happy, it’ll spread its wings and flap them, often without leaving the perch.
+Ensure a parrot isn’t flapping its wings in frustration because it can’t fly free and stretch its wings to their full extent.

 The famous blues song “Shake a Tail Feather” suggests that this is an action associated with happiness and contentment, and that’s certainly the case where parrots are concerned.